top of page

 Scientists in Parks

-The Scientists in Parks Program is administered by the National Park Service (NPS) along with several non-governmental partner organizations; Stewards Individual Placements, the Ecological Society of America, and the Geological Society of America.
+The Scientists in Parks Program is administered by the National Park Service (NPS) along with several non-governmental partner organizations; Stewards Individual Placements and the Geological Society of America.

 SIP Administration Staff